Sanochez/Gastrella/docs/design.md

 ## User Interface design
 Home page wireframe(Paula):
 Page that welcomes users and shows them highest rated restaurants in Bristol.
 The restaurants link to it's own review page which is the next wireframe.
+The icon at the right bottom corner links to the chatbot page.
+The food finder at the navigation bar links to the foodfinder page.
+Finally, the icon at the nav bar at the top right links to the manage account page.
 ![Insert your Wireframes Here](images/homewireframe.png) Review page wireframe(Farihin):
 Page that let's users read and post reviews for the restaurant.
 ![Insert your Wireframes Here](images/reviewpage.png) Chatbot page wireframe(Paula):
 Assists users through conversations.